nats-io/nats-architecture-and-design/conformance/ADR-51.md

 - `Nats-Schedule-Target` — subject the generated message will be delivered to.
 Must be a subject covered by the same stream.
 - `Nats-Schedule-Source` — subject whose last message is read and republished to the target.
 Wildcards are not allowed.
 - `Nats-Schedule-TTL` — TTL applied to the generated message via `Nats-TTL`.
 - `Nats-Schedule-Time-Zone` — time zone applied to a cron schedule.
-Accepted values are exactly those Go's `time.LoadLocation` understands: an IANA Time Zone database name (e.g. `America/New_York`, `Europe/Amsterdam`, `Asia/Tokyo`), the literal `UTC`, or the literal `Local`.
-Fixed UTC offsets (`+02:00`) and time-zone abbreviations (`EST`, `CET`, …) are NOT accepted.
+Accepted values are exactly those Go's `time.LoadLocation` understands: an IANA Time Zone database name (e.g. `America/New_York`, `Europe/Amsterdam`, `Asia/Tokyo`), the literal `UTC`, the literal `Local`, or a time-zone abbreviation such as `EST` / `CET` when the server's host tzdata provides it (use of abbreviations is discouraged because they are ambiguous and DST-naive).
+Fixed UTC offsets (`+02:00`) are NOT accepted.
+Supplying the header with an empty value is also rejected — to default to UTC, omit the header.
 Not allowed on `@at` or `@every` schedules.
 Resolution happens against the server host's tzdata at runtime — if tzdata is missing or stale for the requested zone the schedule is rejected as an invalid pattern.
+Invalid time-zone values fail with the dedicated error `JSMessageSchedulesTimeZoneInvalidErr` (`10223`).
 - `Nats-Schedule-Rollup` — only `sub` is accepted.
 Applies a `Nats-Rollup: sub` header to the generated message.
 - `Nats-TTL` — bounds the lifetime of the schedule message itself (standard JetStream per-message TTL).